Note: Dan is on sabbatical in 2021.

 Dr. JONATHAN CLAYTON - Jonathan is an Assistant Professor at the University of Nebraska.

-Dr. CHRISTOPHER McKINLAY - Chris is now Principal Engineer on the Flight Controls Team at Kitty Hawk.
+Dr. CHRISTOPHER McKINLAY - Chris is a Principal Engineer on the Flight Controls Team at Kitty Hawk.

 Dr. EMMANUEL MONTASSIER - Emmanuel is now an Associate Professor of Medicine at the University of Nantes, France.